salrashid123/gce_metadata_server/README.md

   --serviceAccountFile certs/metadata-sa.json
 ```

-(the credentials for the server can be sourced from a service account key, workload federation, Trusted Platform Module (TPM) or statically provided as environment variable)
+Note the credentials for the server can be sourced from a service account key, workload federation, `Trusted Platform Module (TPM)` or statically provided as environment variable.
+The example above uses a key.

 Then in a new window, export some env vars google SDK's under